Infinite critical boson non-Fermi liquid on heterostructure interfaces: Abstract

 \section{Abstract}

-We study the emergence of non-Fermi liquid on heterostructure interfaces where there exists an infinite number of critical boson modes in two spatial dimensions for the magnetic fluctuations.
-At the interface, the interfacial Dzyaloshinskii-Moriya interaction naturally emerges in the magnetic interactions due to the absence of the inversion symmetry.
-The interfacial Dzyaloshinskii-Moriya interaction gives rise to a degenerate contour for the low-energy bosonic modes in the momentum space, which simultaneously becomes critical approaching the magnetic phase transition.
-The presence of the critical boson contour leads to a divergence in the dynamical magnetic susceptibility.
-The itinerant electrons are scattered by the critical boson contour and develops non-Fermi liquid behaviors.
-With a self-consistent renormalization calculation, we uncover a prominent non-Fermi liquid behavior in the resistivity with a characteristic temperature scaling power.
-These results set another possibility for the boson-fermion coupled problems and the fermion criticality.
+We study the emergence of non-Fermi liquid on heterostructure interfaces where there exists an infinite number of critical boson modes accounting for the magnetic fluctuations in two spatial dimensions.
+The interfacial Dzyaloshinskii-Moriya interaction naturally arises in magnetic interactions due to the absence of inversion symmetry, resulting in a degenerate contour for the low-energy bosonic modes in the momentum space which simultaneously becomes critical near the magnetic phase transition.
+The itinerant electrons are scattered by the critical boson contour via the Yukawa coupling.
+When the boson contour is much smaller than the Fermi surface, it is shown that, there exists a regime with a dynamic critical exponent ${z=3}$ while the boson contour still controls the low-energy magnetic fluctuations.
+Using a self-consistent renormalization calculation for this regime, we uncover a prominent non-Fermi liquid behavior in the resistivity with a characteristic temperature scaling power.
+These findings open up new avenues for understanding boson-fermion interactions and the novel fermionic quantum criticality.